video-reality-test/video-reality-test/README.md

 3. We therefore provide `1 + k` clips (with `k = 13` fakery families), enabling fine-grained studies of how creators vary while sharing identical textual grounding.

 We give the dataset folders in HuggingFace, the folders and the compressed files `Video_Reality_Test.tar.gz` in ModelScope.
-Both ModelScope and Hugging Face mirrors host identical content; pick whichever CDN suits your location.
 The layout below shows how the data is organized once `Video_Reality_Test.tar.gz` is unpacked.

 ### Layout